-Collaborative design is challenging because strong interdependencies between design issues make it difficult to converge on a single design that satisfies these dependencies and is acceptable to all participants.
-The dynamics of collaborative design are thus typically characterized by (1) multiple iterations and/or heavy reliance on multi-functional design reviews, both of which expensive and time-consuming, (2) poor incorporation of some important design concerns, typically later life-cycle issues such as environmental impact, as well as (3) reduced creativity due to the tendency to incrementally modify known successful designs rather than explore radically different and potentially superior ones.
+Almost all complex artifacts nowadays, including physical artifacts such as airplanes, as well as informational artifacts such as software, organizational designs, plans and schedules, are created via the interaction of many, sometimes thousands of participants, working on different elements of the design.
+This collaborative design process is challenging because strong interdependencies between design decisions make it difficult to converge on a single design that satisfies these dependencies and is acceptable to all participants.
+Current collaborative design approaches are as a result typically characterized by heavy reliance on expensive and time-consuming processes, poor incorporation of some important design concerns (typically later lifecycle issues such as environmental impact), as well as reduced creativity due to the tendency to incrementally modify known successful designs rather than explore radically different and potentially superior ones.

 Complex systems research is devoted to understanding, at a fundamental level, the dynamics of systems made up of interdependent components, and has we argue much to offer to our understanding of the dynamics of collaborative design.
 Previous research on design dynamics has focused on routine design [1] where the design space is well-understood (e.g. as in brake or transmission design), and the goal is to optimize a design via incremental changes for requirements similar to those that have been encountered many times before [2] [3].
-Rapid technological and other changes have made it Hiroki Sayama New England Complex Systems Institute sayama@necsi.org increasingly clear, however, that many of the most important collaborative design problems (e.g. concerning software, biotechnology, or electronic commerce) involve innovative design, radically new requirements, and unfamiliar design spaces.
-In this paper we explore some of what complex systems research can contribute to this important challenge.
-We will begin by defining a simple model of collaborative design, review the strengths and weaknesses of current collaborative design approaches, discuss some of the insights a complex systems perspective has to offer, and suggest ways to better support innovative collaborative design building on these insights.
+Rapid technological and other changes have made it increasingly clear, however, that many of the most important collaborative design problems (e.g. concerning software, biotechnology, or electronic commerce) involve innovative design, radically new requirements, and unfamiliar design spaces.

+In this paper we will explore some of what complex systems research can contribute to this important challenge.
+We will begin by defining a simple model of collaborative design, review the strengths and weaknesses of current collaborative design approaches, and discuss some of the insights a complex systems perspective has to offer concerning why it is difficult and what we can do to help.